missamii/project-two/README.md

 ### Glitches & Issues:
 - Searching for Author's returns errors.
 But you can use the drop down search book title with the Author's name it'll return something.
-- Nothing can be favorited as there is no DB.
-Due all the problems with trying to build the BE and create MongoDB.
+- I don't see where books are being favorited.
+There is a DB.
+However, it's showing activity in the console for CRUD features.
 - There is a share/mailto button, but it's not functional and returned errs as well.